mitchell-lang/docs/lib/basic/tostring.md

 - `ListToString`
 - `VectorSliceToString`
 - `VectorToString`
+- `PairToString`
+- `Tuple3ToString`
+- `Tuple4ToString`

-Additionall Mitchell includes `toString` support for monomorphic containers via the following modules, which can be used as described in the examples above.
+Additionally, Mitchell includes `toString` support for monomorphic containers via the following modules, which can be used as described in the examples above.

 - `MonoArraySliceToString`
 - `MonoArrayToString`